One decade ago, our choices for treating glaucoma patients

 Both open or closed angle could be treated with TM removal procedures or Xen stent, but bypassing, viscodilation, or combination procedures are only approved for open angle glaucoma.

-All MIGS procedures could be used as standalone, except for iStent Inject W and Hydrus, which is indicated by FDA to be combined with cataract extraction.
+could be used as standalone, except for iStent Inject W and Hydrus, which is indicated by FDA to be combined with cataract extraction.

 Previous laser trabeculoplasty results can serve as important information, as a successful history might be an indicator that the post-TM pathway is functional, and an angle-based procedure might be the right choice.
 On the other hand, multiple laser trabeculoplasty treatments might cause PAS formation or scarring within the lumen of Schlemm’s canal and this patient might not be a good candidate for canaloplasty.